 This site is meant to inspire you to achieve your bucket/life-list today not someday.
 On my List of Dreams page, you can click the links to the dreams I’ve accomplished and see pictures and stories of how they came true.
 In my blog, you can follow my journey: the days of pure bliss when my life is more miraculous than I could ever imagine, along with the moments where I feel like I’m not enough.
 I hope by sharing my journey you will see that I’m just an average person, not unlike yourself.
 For only you can choose to make your dreams come true, and I’m proof that dreams are meant to happen.

 This journey has led me in a way I could’ve never imagined.
 After five years of pursuing my dreams, I realized how many women felt guilty or were too stressed and overwhelmed to even think about their dreams.
 When I began my list I wondered, Who am I to believe I can have all of this?
 Do I even have the right?
 I realized that most women feel this way, and that we’ve passed this idea down through the generations.

 Without knowing how to do it, I set out to change the conversation amongst women.
 Instead of saying that everyone else should be first and that it’s selfish to put your dreams at the top of the list I want women to realize that their dreams are there for a reason and they have every right to pursue them.

-My company, DreamsCo, The Dreams Tasting Tour, and my radio show Dreams Café is all about this change.
-Through interviews with woman of all walks of life who are proving that dreams can come true at any age, to events where women can begin to pursue their dreams in a supportive environment, and through an online community and a Dreams Tasting Society, we hope to change women’s lives.
+My company, DreamsCo, and The Dreams Tasting Tour are all about this change.
+Through events where women can begin to pursue their dreams in a supportive environment, and through an online community and a Dreams Tasting Society, we hope to change women’s lives.
 Because your dreams are the road map to the life you’re meant to live.
 They’re there for a reason, and I hope you’ll join us as we create a community of women who believe that no matter where you are in life, dreaming and living those dreams is important.